-Although heat is part of the name, you can use a heat pump for cooling.
-It works by transferring heat instead of making it (the way a furnace does) which is why it can be used as a dual function unit.
+Although heat is in the name, you can use a heat pump for cooling.
+It works by moving heat instead of making it (unlike furnaces) which is why it also is used as a dual function unit.
 It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
-Just compare these two high quality cooling systems from Lennox.
+Just look at these two high quality cooling systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER

 ENERGY STAR® Qualified

 What is SEER and HSPF?

 SEER is an efficiency guideline for ACs, and the higher the number, the better it is.
 The difference between 23.5 and 26 is not great though, and the efficiency varies depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the system is at heating.
 We can see from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the model you choose.
 The largest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.

 Heat pumps are more effective in warm climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 You should speak with a NATE certified HVAC technician who has experience in your city before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have very high electric bills.
 Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you might unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption way up.